Bug Report #2050

 However, for others like file::mime() I guess using @ would be the best option, as we don't want to catch the error and I'm guessing that a try/catch block is slower than just suppressing the error.

-#5 Updated by Mike Parkin about 5 years ago
+#5 Updated by Mike Parkin over 5 years ago

 These percentages are good, but without actual code execution times im not sure how useful they are...